Stress-Testing Emotional Support Models: Moving from Homogeneous to Diverse Help Seekers: Seeker Simulator Validation

 \paragraph{Validation Pipeline and Metrics} For each seeker profile, we generate a complete dialogue session with the GPT-5-mini supporter model.
 We then extract features from the generated seeker utterances using the LLM-based tagger and rule-based methods described in Section \ref{sec:3.3-feature-annotation} and compare them with the input features using the macro F1-score.

-\paragraph{Baselines} We use a range of baselines that represent different levels of model capability and training methodologies. \begin{itemize} \item Zero-shot Base Models: GPT-4.1-mini, Llama-3-8B-Instruct \cite{touvron2024llama3}, and Qwen-2.5-14B-Instruct \cite{qwen2024technical}. \item SFT: We fine-tune Llama-3-8B-Instruct on our curated Reddit dialogue dataset using standard next-token prediction.
-Specifically, given a seeker profile and dialogue history, the model is trained to predict the next seeker utterance. \item Contrastive Learning: A variant of the SFT model that incorporates disentaglement loss to better distinguish between different feature levels.
+\paragraph{Baselines} We use a range of baselines that represent different levels of model capability and training methodologies. \begin{itemize} \item Zero-shot Base Models: GPT-4.1-mini, Llama-3-8B-Instruct~\cite{touvron2024llama3}, Qwen-2.5-14B-Instruct~\cite{qwen2024technical}, GPT-5~\cite{singh2025openaigpt5card}, and DeepSeek-V3.2~\cite{deepseekai2025deepseekv32pushingfrontieropen} \item SFT: We fine-tune Llama-3-8B-Instruct on our curated Reddit dialogue dataset using standard next-token prediction.
+Specifically, given a seeker profile and dialogue history, the model is trained to predict the next seeker utterance. \item Contrastive Learning: A variant of the SFT model that incorporates disentanglement loss to better distinguish between different feature levels.
 Detailed training objectives and implementation details are provided in Appendix~\ref{app:cl}.

 \end{itemize}